lozyue/AnimeSearcherUI/README.md

 This is the User Guidance Document of advance use.

-And you can find the utils and theme source in the `src` directory
+And you can find part of the source code about utils and themes respectively in the `src` and `animeUI/themes` directory.

+Here is the online service available: [AnimeSearcher](https://zaxtyson.github.io/AnimeSearcher/)

+## Seek for more?

+See the Online Document: [AnimeUI深度食用手册](https://lozyue.github.io/AnimeSearcherUI/)

-## Project setup
+## Adaptation
 ```
 yarn install
 ```

-### Compiles and hot-reloads for development
+### Document Development
 ```
 yarn serve
 ```

-### Compiles and minifies for production
+### Document Production
 ```
 yarn build
 ```